Katherine Wynter

 Katherine Wynter (born 9 February 1996) is a Jamaican badminton player.
-In 2016, she won the Jamaica International tournament in the women's doubles event partnered with Ruth Williams.
-She also won the bronze medal at the 2016 Pan Am Badminton Championships in the mixed doubles event partnered with Dennis Coke.
-She competed at the 2018 Commonwealth Games in Gold Coast.
+She won the 2016 Jamaica International tournament in the women's doubles event partnered with Ruth Williams.
+Wynter was the bronze medalists in the mixed doubles at the 2016 Pan Am Badminton Championships partnered with Dennis Coke, and also in the team event and women's doubles at the 2023 Central American and Caribbean Games.
+She competed at the 2018 and 2022 Commonwealth Games.

+Personal life

 Wynter educated at the University of the West Indies in Mona, and was awarded University Sportswoman of the Year in 2015 and 2016.